MoshiQAQ/MoshiQAQ/README.md

 Here are some ideas to get you started:
 -->
-I am:
+I Am:
 Undergraduate at Gaoling School of AI, Renmin University of China.
 Microsoft Learn Student Ambassador.
 <!-- - 🔭 I’m currently working on CCF Bigdata Contests
 - 🌱 I’m currently learning Biomedical Image Segmentation
 - 👯 I’m looking to collaborate on MCM/ICM -->